Italy: Economy

 Italy has an advanced mixed economy that is the third-largest in the eurozone and 11th-largest in the world by purchasing power parity-adjusted GDP.
 It possesses the ninth-largest national wealth and ranks third in central bank gold reserves.
-As a founding member of the G7, the eurozone, and the OECD, it is one of the most industrialised countries and a major trading nation in Europe.
-A developed country ranked 30th on the Human Development Index, it performs well in life expectancy, healthcare, and education.
-Italy is well known for its creative and innovative businesses, a competitive agricultural sector, and its influential and high-quality automobile, machinery, food, design, and fashion industries.
+As a founding member of the G7, the eurozone, and the OECD, it is one of the most industrialised countries and a major trading nation in Europe; as of 2024, it exported €612 billion in goods and had a trade surplus of €46 billion.
+A developed country ranked 30th on the Human Development Index, Italy performs well in life expectancy, healthcare, and education.
+It is well known for its creative and innovative businesses, a competitive agricultural sector, and its influential and high-quality automobile, machinery, food, design, and fashion industries.

 Milan is the economic capital of Italy and a global financial centre and fashion capital.

 Banca Monte dei Paschi di Siena, founded in 1472, is the world's oldest or second oldest bank in continuous operation.

 Eni is considered one of the world's oil and gas supermajors.

-Italy is the world's eight-largest manufacturing country and the second-largest in Europe, characterised by fewer multinational corporations than other economies of comparable size and many dynamic small- and medium-sized enterprises, clustered in industrial districts, which are the backbone of Italian industry.
-This has produced a niche-markets manufacturing sector often focused on the export of luxury products.
+Italy is the world's eight-largest manufacturing country and the second largest in Europe, characterised by fewer multinational corporations than other economies of comparable size and many dynamic small- and medium-sized enterprises, clustered in industrial districts, which are the backbone of Italian industry.
+This has produced a niche-market manufacturing sector often focused on the export of luxury products.
 While less capable of competing on quantity, it can compete with Asian economies that have lower labour costs through higher-quality products.
 Italy was the world's 9th-largest exporter in 2023.
 Its closest trade ties are with other EU countries, and its largest export partners in 2019 were Germany (12%), France (11%), and the US (10%).

 The Italian automotive industry is a significant part of the country's manufacturing sector, with over 144,000 firms and almost 485,000 employees in 2015, contributing 9% to GDP.
 The country boasts a wide range of vehicles, from mass market-oriented brands such as Fiat and premium brands like Alfa Romeo and Maserati to luxury supercars such as Pagani, Lamborghini, and Ferrari.